 St. Maximilian Kolbe Catholic School’s religion program stresses the development of Catholic values and attitudes focusing on Catholic traditions and the teachings of the Catholic Church.
 Students receive instruction in the tenants of the faith and are supported and challenged to develop a Catholic value system: actualizing their beliefs and values in their daily lives and service projects.
 The students leave equipped with the truth of the Gospel to embrace today’s culture.
-The religion curriculum used is Faith and Life by Ignatius Press.
+The religion curriculum uses the text Virtues in Practice and Faith and Life by Ignatius Press.

 Classical liberal arts education places a strong emphasis on proper and effective use of language in both the spoken and written forms.

-Reading in grades one through six is literature-based program in which phonics is emphasized.
+Reading in grades one through six is a literature-based program in which phonics is emphasized.
 Students build strong vocabulary and reading comprehension skills.
 Students receive regular instruction in, and opportunities for, creative and informative writing.
 Communication skills of writing, grammar, spelling, speaking, and handwriting are stressed in each grade.
-Reading text: Great Expectations by Scott Foresman, Shurley Grammar, Writing Our Catholic Faith by Universal Publishing, and in grades K-3, VoWac Phonics and Spelling.
+Reading text: Great Expectations by Scott Foresman, Shurley Grammar, Writing Our Catholic Faith by Universal Publishing, VoWac Phonics and Spelling (grades K-3), Reading Streets (grades K-2), Great Books and classical novels (grades 3-6).

 The study of mathematics instills in our students a sense of wonder and awe at the way in which the world displays order, pattern, and relation.
 The courses stress the fundamentals of math concepts with small group work and individual tutoring when the need arises.
 Mathematics text: Saxon Math